 For businesses dealing with broad uncertainty, knowing whether to lean in to embrace these trends and permanently shift your business offering can be overwhelming.
 There’s no real roadmap for what we’re experiencing.

 “Staying focused right now is difficult because there is a lot of noise,” says Sydney entrepreneur and marketer Tim Doyle.

 He shared his perspectives and learnings through 2 events at Reboot, our new free webinar series.
 The program is focused on increasing digital skills for small businesses and creatives.
 It’s designed for retail and hospitality owners, startup entrepreneurs, creatives, artists, and professional service businesses.

 Tim is one of the most renowned marketing minds in Australia.
 For someone who is only 30, he has an impressive CV.
-An early employee and head of marketing for mattress and furniture brand Koala, he was part of a team that took the company from $500,000 in revenue to more than $100m a year in less than 3 years.
+Tim joined Koala on 21 November 2016 in a strategy role – at a time when the business was 12 months old and already doing $2m a month.
+In March 2018 Tim was moved into the head of marketing, which he held for 10 months to January 2019.
+During this period the business grew from $35m to $56m a year – an increase of $21m during his time at Koala.
 In 2019 Tim launched Pilot, an online direct-to-consumer healthcare platform for men.
 The startup recently raised $8m in funding.

 Tim also happens to be a City of Sydney local, living in Redfern and working from an office in Haymarket.

 We asked him for some of his thoughts on business pivots, digital marketing, and operating in an atmosphere of uncertainty, in the lead up to his Reboot events.